brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 <p align="center">
 <br/>
 <img width="60%" height="60%" src="/assets/AI-Supercomputing/BERT_input.PNG"/><br/>
 <br/><small>The input of the BERT model.
 Position Emdebbings are similar to the transformer model, discussed above.
 Segment embeddings flag each word as part of the first or second sentence.
 Token embedding are the text-embeddings of the input data.
 The datapoint being input to the model is the concatenation of these three embeddings.
-<br/>Source: <a href="https://arxiv.org/abs/1706.03762">Attention is all you need (2017, Google, Arxiv)</a>
+Source: <a href="https://arxiv.org/abs/1706.03762">Attention is all you need (2017, Google, Arxiv)</a>
 </small>
 </p>